pEtienn/Adaptive-mean-shift-based-on-distance-distributions/README.md

     ms.clusterUnlabeledPoints() #cluster unlabeled points (those with bad cluster size estimates) to the closest cluster taking into account cluster scale labels=ms.labels

 There are 2 parameters: minClusterSize and maxClusterSize.
-Both can be set approximately without affecting the results as long as all clusters have a size between the minimum cluster size and the maximum cluster size.
+Both can be set approximately with a large margin without affecting the results as long as all clusters have a size between the minimum cluster size and the maximum cluster size.

 You can test it with example.ipynb .